 Students are required to know and observe all regulations concerning campus life and student conduct.
-Students are responsible for maintaining communication with the University by keeping on file with the Office of Records and Registration at all times a current address, including zip code, and telephone number.
+Students are responsible for maintaining communication with the University by keeping on file with the Office of Records and Registration at all times a current address and telephone number.